liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Pressure Transducer Data

 This packet is used to return the value of a pressure transducer.
-This is 5 additional bytes, making the packet length

-10. The first byte indicates the transducer ID.
+This is 5 additional bytes, making the packet length 10.
+The first byte indicates the transducer ID.
 The first 2 bits are unused, and the next 6 bits indicate the transducer ID.

 The next 4 bytes are a signed integer representing the transducer measurement, in microbars.

 ### GPS Data

 This packet is used to return GPS data.
-This is 32 additional bytes, making the packet length 37.
+This is 32 additional bytes, making the packet length 36.

-The first 8 bytes are a signed integer representing the latitude of the target, in millionths of degrees.
+- The first 8 bytes are a signed integer representing the latitude of the target, in millionths of degrees.

-The second 8 bytes are a signed integer representing the longitude of the target, in millionths of degrees.
+- The second 8 bytes are a signed integer representing the longitude of the target, in millionths of degrees.

-The next 8 bytes are a signed integer representing the altitude of the target, in millimeters above the ellipsoid (HAE).
+- The next 8 bytes are a signed integer representing the altitude of the target, in millimeters above the ellipsoid (HAE).

-The final 8 bytes are a signed integer representing the ground speed of the target, in millimeters per second.
+- The final 8 bytes are a signed integer representing the ground speed of the target, in millimeters per second.

 ### Magnetometer Data

 This packet is used to return magnetometer data.
-This is 12 additional bytes, making the packet length 17.
+This is 12 additional bytes, making the packet length 16.

-The first 4 bytes are a signed integer representing the magnetic field in the X direction, in millionths of Gauss.
+- The first 4 bytes are a signed integer representing the magnetic field in the X direction, in millionths of Gauss.

-The next 4 bytes are a signed integer representing the magnetic field in the Y direction, in millionths of Gauss.
+- The next 4 bytes are a signed integer representing the magnetic field in the Y direction, in millionths of Gauss.

-The final 4 bytes are a signed integer representing the magnetic field in the Z direction, in millionths of Gauss.
+- The final 4 bytes are a signed integer representing the magnetic field in the Z direction, in millionths of Gauss.

 ### Pressure and Temperature Data

 These packets are used to return ambient pressure and temperature data.
-Both packets are 4 additional bytes of data, making the packet length 9.
+Both packets are 4 additional bytes of data, making the packet length 8.
 These bytes are a signed integer, representing the value in millionths of degrees Celsius, or in microbars respectively.

 ### Accelerometer and Gyroscope Data

 These packets are used to return overall acceleration and rotation data.
-Both packets are 12 additional bytes of data, making the packet length 17.
+Both packets are 12 additional bytes of data, making the packet length 16.

-The first 4 bytes are a signed integer, representing acceleration/rotation in the X axis, in millimeters per second per second or degrees per second, respectively.
+- The first 4 bytes are a signed integer, representing acceleration/rotation in the X axis, in millimeters per second per second or degrees per second, respectively.

-The next 4 bytes are a signed integer, representing acceleration/rotation in the Y axis, in millimeters per second per second or degrees per second, respectively.
+- The next 4 bytes are a signed integer, representing acceleration/rotation in the Y axis, in millimeters per second per second or degrees per second, respectively.

-The last 4 bytes are a signed integer, representing acceleration/rotation in the Z axis, in millimeters per second per second or degrees per second, respectively.
+- The last 4 bytes are a signed integer, representing acceleration/rotation in the Z axis, in millimeters per second per second or degrees per second, respectively.

-### Raw Serial Data
+### Custom Data

-These packets are intended to allow the target to send arbitrary serial data back to the host.
-This packet is at least 1 additional byte, making the minimum length of the packet 6.
+These packets are intended to allow the target to send arbitrary data back to the host.
+This packet is at least 1 additional byte, making the minimum length of the packet 5.

 All bytes following the timestamp bytes are the raw bytes sent by the target.
 The length of bytes sent can be calculated using the packet length field from the header byte.
-Because the header byte indicates the length, the maximum length of the raw serial data that can be sent in one packet is 58 bytes.
+Because the header byte indicates the length, the maximum length of the raw serial data that can be sent in one packet is 59 bytes.

 ---
 The remaining class codes are currently undefined, and can be used for future expansions.